Another Word For HIGH-QUALITY

 sterling

-Noun : The currency of the United Kingdom; especially the pound.
+Noun : The currency of the United Kingdom, based on the pound sterling.

 Noun : Former British gold or silver coinage of a standard fineness: for gold 0.91666 and for silver 0.925.